International Studies Major

 **One of the following can be used as prerequiste: QTM 100, ECON 220 or POLS 310.

-To declare a major, please come to the department office, Room 327 Tarbutton Hall.
-If you have any questions or concerns about major requirements, please contact Genevieve Reavis.
+To declare a major, please refer to the instructions on the Office of Undergraduate Education (OUE) website.
+If you have any questions or concerns about major requirements, please contact Amanda Hutson.

 In addition to the above requirements, the following regulations and practices apply: